zynolo/zynolo.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zhang Yang is a postdoctoral fellow of Hong Kong Polytechnic University, supervised by Prof. Edward Chung.
+His research interests include reinforcement learning, multi-agent systems, Large Language models, smart grid and energy market.
+He focus on developing efficient and practical intelligent control algorithms based on reinforcement learning and language model.
+He also has great interests in the application of reinforcement learning in practical problems like electricity dispatch, intelligent traffic and news generation.